steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Economics">^</a>
 # Voting and Curating

-## <span id="What_is_my_voting_power">What is my voting power?</span>
+## <span id="What_is_my_voting_mana">What is my voting mana?</span>

-Voting power is like an "energy bar" in a computer game that goes down a little bit every time you vote.
-You start out with 100% voting power.
-Every time you vote, you will use a small amount of your voting power.
+Voting mana is like an "energy bar" in a computer game that goes down a little bit every time you vote.
+You start out with 100% voting mana.
+Every time you vote, you will use a small amount of your voting mana.

-As you use more of your voting power, your votes will carry less influence.
-A vote with 50% voting power left will be worth 1/2 as much as a vote cast with 100% voting power.
-Not to worry, the network recharges your voting power by 20% every day.
+As you use more of your voting mana, your votes will carry less influence.
+A vote with 50% voting mana left will be worth 1/2 as much as a vote cast with 100% voting mana.
+Not to worry, the network recharges your voting mana by 20% every day.

 <a href="#Table_of_Contents_Voting_and_Curating">^</a>
-## <span id="How_many_times_can_I_vote_without_depleting_my_voting_power">How many times can I vote without depleting my voting power?</span>
+## <span id="How_many_times_can_I_vote_without_depleting_my_voting_mana">How many times can I vote without depleting my voting mana?</span>

-Every 100% vote you cast will use 2% of your remaining voting power.
-Your voting power will recharge by 20% each day.
-You can vote more than 10 times per day, but each vote will be worth less, and it will take longer to reach full voting power again.
+Every 100% vote you cast will use 2% of your remaining voting mana.
+Your voting mana will recharge by 20% each day.
+You can vote more than 10 times per day, but each vote will be worth less, and it will take longer to reach full voting mana again.

 <a href="#Table_of_Contents_Voting_and_Curating">^</a>
 ## <span id="Can_I_vote_with_less_than_100__of_my_voting_strength">Can I vote with less than 100% of my voting strength?</span>

 New users can only upvote and downvote with 100% voting strength.

 Once you reach about 500 Steem Power, you will see a vote slider appear when you vote.
 You can use the slider to adjust the weight of your vote, between 1% and 100% voting strength.
-Voting with less than 100% voting weight will use up less voting power, but it will also have less of an influence on the post or comment's rewards.
+Voting with less than 100% voting weight will use up less voting mana, but it will also have less of an influence on the post or comment's rewards.

 <img src="https://steemitimages.com/DQmV6c21tzSrgXwPHx4tvuc1UiCXBEvzkLBH9QCZHtVN6Ma/image.png">

-Upvotes and downvotes use the same amount of voting power.
+Upvotes and downvotes use the same amount of voting mana.

 <a href="#Table_of_Contents_Voting_and_Curating">^</a>
-## <span id="Where_can_I_check_my_voting_power">Where can I check my voting power?</span>
+## <span id="Where_can_I_check_my_voting_mana">Where can I check my voting mana?</span>

-You can view your current voting power using third party tools such as https://steemd.com/@youraccount.
+You can view your current voting mana using third party tools such as https://steemd.com/@youraccount.

 <a href="#Table_of_Contents_Voting_and_Curating">^</a>
 ## <span id="What_determines_how_much_of_the_curation_reward_goes_to_the_author_versus_curators">What determines how much of the curation reward goes to the author versus curators?</span>

 The rewards are allocated so that 75% of the payout goes to the author of the post/comment, and 25% goes to the curator.

-Of the 25% that goes to the curator, that portion will be split between the author and the curator if the curator votes within the first 30 minutes.
-The split of the 25% between the author and curator during the first 30 minutes is calculated linearly based on the time the vote is cast.
+Of the 25% that goes to the curator, the curator will receive less than 100% if the curator votes within the first 15 minutes.
+The split of the 25% that the curator receives during the first 15 minutes is calculated linearly based on the time the vote is cast.

-- If a post is upvoted the moment of posting, 100% of the curation reward goes to the author.
+- If a post is upvoted the moment of posting, 100% of the curation reward will remain in the rewards pool.
-- At 3 minutes, 90% goes to the author and 10% to the curator.
+- At 1.5 minutes, the curator receives 10%, and 90% remains in the rewards pool.
-- At 15 minutes it's a 50/50 split.
+- At 7.5 minutes, the curator receives 50%, and 50% remains in the rewards pool.
-- At 27 minutes, 10% goes to the author and 90% to the curator.
+- At 13.5 minutes, the curator receives 90%, and 10% remains in the rewards pool.
-- If a post is upvoted 30 min after posting, 100% of the curation reward goes to the curator.
+- If a post is upvoted 15 minutes (or later) after posting, 100% of the curation reward goes to the curator.

 <a href="#Table_of_Contents_Voting_and_Curating">^</a>
 ## <span id="Can_I_get_curation_rewards_for_upvoting_comments">Can I get curation rewards for upvoting comments?</span>